 Rigorous quality management is fundamental in all regulated sectors, including pharmaceutical, biotech and medical device industries.
-A good Quality Management System (QMS) is able to define and organize document and other processes in a quality-adhering way.
-Usually QMS are run through purpose-built software.
-These programmes do much more than basic quality management, which we’ll cover later in this piece.
-In essence, a QMS provides structure for various functions within an organization to work in an integrated manner, ultimately delivering the best quality products and services to customers.
+A good Quality Management System (QMS) is able to define and organize documents and other processes in a quality-adhering way.
+Usually, QMS are run through purpose-built software.
+These programs do much more than basic quality management, which we’ll cover later in this piece.
+In essence, a QMS provides a structure for various functions within an organization to work in an integrated manner, ultimately delivering the best quality products and services to customers.
 It’s the cornerstone of quality management.

 So, how does an organization implement a QMS and improve their quality management?

 You might have heard the phrase ‘Plan-Do-Check-Act’.
 The Deming cycle (also known as the PDCA model) is very commonly used in organizational settings, continuous improvement initiatives, and quality management.

 Read about how to ‘Plan-Do-Check-Act’ (PDCA) specifically for continuous improvement on the Scilife blog here.

 In quality improvement, the Deming method of ‘Plan-Do-Check-Act’ helps organizations to work through each stage of the process systematically.